XaVIopensource/XaVIopensource/ProjectManagement.md

 ### HCUSTOM: Hardware Customization

-* 'Search' lowest power architecture...
+* 'Search' lowest power architecture through varying parameters: (i) instruction compression schemes, at varying levels of hardware required to decompress, (ii) different 'fence' types at various parts of the `Datapath`, (iii) different number of registers.
-* Different 'fence' types at various parts of the `Datapath`.
+* Automated processes from selection of parameters, through running the test suite and through hardware synthesis, layout and power analysis (using OpenROAD) to power consumption 'cost' results.
-* Produce layouts of hardware, using OpenROAD.
-Analyze power.
+* Closing the loop: automated optimization  e.g. using Python scipy.optimize.minimize